 Marian University's peer tutoring program is a free resource and service offered through the Office of Academic Engagement.
 Our goal is to help you develop confidence and the skills necessary to be successful at the university level.

-The Peer Tutor Center is located on the first floor of the library.
+The Peer Tutor Center (PTC) is located on the first floor of the library.
 Tutoring is provided on an individual basis or in small groups.
-Individual tutoring sessions take place primarily in the Peer Tutoring Center.
+Individual tutoring sessions take place primarily in the PTC.
 In addition, students may request a tutoring appointment to occur in study lounges, other locations in the library, Alumni Hall, or the Evans Center open study areas.

 Tutoring is available for most entry-level courses, and many upper level courses.
 If you do not see a course listed below, please reach out to the PTC staff.
 Please note that we may be unable to guarantee that a tutor can be found for every courses offered at the university.

 When you attend sessions during walk-in tutoring, please make sure you bring all class materials with you.
 This would include text books, assignment descriptions, syllabus, paper, and writing utensils.
 Bring your calculator if needed for the